garden-io/garden/docs/reference/module-template-config.md

               source:

               # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
-              # Defaults to to same as source path.
+              # Defaults to the same as source path.
-              target: ''
+              target:

       # Maximum time in seconds to wait for build to finish.
       timeout: 1200